-PV modules, module mounting frames, and the methods used for attaching frames to buildings or to the ground shall be rated for the maximum expected wind speeds in Dubai according to local codes.
+PV modules, module mounting frames, and the methods used for attaching frames to buildings shall be rated for the maximum expected wind speeds in Dubai according to local codes.

 In assessing this component, the wind speed observed (or known) on site shall be used, with due consideration to wind events (cyclones, tornadoes, hurricanes, etc.).
 The PV array structure shall be secured in an appropriate manner or in accordance with local building standards.